WHAT’S IN THIS REVIEW?

 TunnelBear offers support for a small selection of devices and browsers;

 You can use TunnelBear via native apps on Windows, macOS, Android and iOS devices.
-This is backed up by browser extensions for Chrome, Firefox and Opera.
+This is backed up by a Chrome VPN extension, Firefox VPN addon, and Opera extension.

 However, it’s not the best result if you’re hoping for extensive compatibility: